Tyson Fury defeated Wladimir Klitschko by unanimous decision Saturday to become the heavyweight champion of the world.

 Price went on to claim the super heavyweight bronze medal at the 2008 Games.

-A proud Irish Traveller who calls himself the “Gypsy Warrior,” Fury also tried unsuccessfully to qualify to represent Ireland.
+Fury, a proud Irish Traveller who calls himself the “Gypsy Warrior,” also tried unsuccessfully to qualify to represent Ireland.

 Shortly after the 2008 Olympics, Price turned professional, and Fury seemed destined to represent Great Britain at the 2012 Olympics.
 But Fury decided to turn professional himself.